ad9311/xpense/README.md

 - PostgreSQL should be installed previously.
 Make sure that it is installed by entering the following command on the terminal `postgres --version`</br>
 If no version is provided you will need to install it.
 [Get PostgreSQL](https://www.postgresql.org/download/).</br>
 - Javascript package manager [npm](https://docs.npmjs.com/getting-started).
 Again, make sure it is installed.
 Run `npm --version`
+- [Yarn](https://classic.yarnpkg.com/en/docs/install#debian-stable), run `npm install -g yarn` to install it. **It needs to be installed globally.
+Make sure it is in your path environment.**

 ## Getting Started